Confederate Military Railroads

 NA, RR 8-10-64

-A very short track was run from the Naval Foundry to the Alabama River to allow the easy shipment of coal to the foundry.
+A very short track was run from the Naval Foundry to the Alabama River to allow the easy loading of coal onto the river steamers.
 The spur was about 1500 yards long.
 An April 1865 map of Selma shows a spur from this spur leading to the city's line of fortifications -- another 500 yards.

 NA, ENG 7-18C-63